-My research-based practice incorporates the use of photography, film and video transcending the specifics of the medium and offering a new understanding of the world, stressing the conceptual art-making capacities of each form.
+My research-based practice incorporates the use of photography (digital, camera-less, and alternative processes), film, and video transcending the specifics of the medium and offering a new understanding of the world, stressing the conceptual art-making capacities of each form.